Marc-Blanco/Keyboardcontroller/README.md

 # Keyboardcontroller
-It´s a keyboard with the objective of being a leverless controller
+It´s a keyboard with the objective of being a leverless controller inspired by the arcade controllers specially designed for playing fgc games.
+All controlled with a raspberrypi PICO.

 ## PCB
 Schematic